fortify-presales/IWA/README.md

 In order to execute example scenarios for yourself, it is recommended that you "fork" a copy of this repository into your own GitHub account.
 The process of "forking" is described in detail in the [GitHub documentation](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) - you can start the process by clicking on the "Fork" button at the top right.

+## Build Requirements

+In order to successfully build and run the application you will need to have [Java JDK 11](https://openjdk.org/projects/jdk/11) installed and on your path.

 ## Building the Application

 To build the application using Maven, execute the following from the command line: